Ann Bruhn, Chair

 |First Term||Hours||Second Term||Hours|

 |DNTH 411||6||DNTH 417W||3|

 |Total credit hours: 71-77|

 Grade of C or better is required in all DNTH courses

 Upper-Division General Education

 - Option A. Approved Disciplinary Minor, 12 hours minimum; also second degree or second major.

 - Option B. Interdisciplinary Minor (specifically 12 hours, 3 of which may be in the major)

-- Option C. International Business and Regional Courses or an approved Certification Program such as teaching licensure
+- Option C. An approved Certification Program such as teaching licensure

 - Option D. Two Upper-Division Courses from outside the College of Health Sciences and not required by the major (6 hours)